liferay-design/liferay.design/src/markdown/blueprints/about.md

 ---
 title: 'About'
 description: "Liferay's Brand Guidelines"
+order: 1
 ---

-### Why Blueprints?
+## Why Blueprints?

 The goal for this site is to increase the value of the Liferay brand.
 To do that, we need to accomplish three things:

 1. Improve execution
 1. Increase consistency
 1. Build awareness

 For more on improvements to execution, read our [brand update (WIP)](https://docs.google.com/document/d/1A-vJ1gQOwn-T-ozTpHHVCz9f_CzcmjRJNnajCrOlLkU/edit?usp=sharing).
 We’re providing a centralized repository of knowledge and a shared library of assets to make things more accessible to everyone to increase consistency.
 As we execute on those two points, we empower everyone to more effectively build awareness.